 CSPT Reading Group

 (Reading group topics change each semester.
-Past topics have included St. Augustine’s Confessions; Catholic short stories; and a survey of social encyclicals.)
+Past topics have included readings by Jacques Maritain, C.S.
+Lewis, Catholic short stories, and a study of social encyclicals.)

 Classes